Who We Are

 What We Do

-The ICE Health Service Corps (IHSC) is the only entity within ICE responsible for providing direct care.
+The ICE Health Service Corps (IHSC) is the only entity within ICE responsible for providing direct medical care.
 IHSC is committed to providing health care services to reduce global disease and support the safe apprehension, enforcement, and removal of detained individuals involved in immigration proceedings.

 “Providing care to and advocating for ICE’s vulnerable population is an enormous responsibility and a distinct honor.”